These borlotti beans with creamy polenta are made with beans (duh), fennel, and plum tomatoes that are spooned on buttery creamy polenta.

 This is a complete winter’s meal.
-It’s hearty and vegetarian, but if you want to include Italian sausage, cook it separately, slice it, and serve on top of the finished dish.
-For a streamlined process, make the tomato sauce and the beans ahead and heat them together while you cook the polenta.–Steve Sando and Vanessa Barrington
+It’s hearty and vegetarian, although if you want to include Italian sausage, cook it separately, slice it, and arrange it on top of the finished dish.
+For a streamlined process, make the tomato sauce and the beans ahead and heat them together while you cook the polenta.
+This dish is best made with a rich creamy bean such as borlotti.
+If borlotti are unavailable, try French horticulture or wren’s egg.–Steve Sando and Vanessa Barrington

 - 3 tablespoons unsalted butter